AkshayPatil96/my-weather-app/README.md

 # Weather App
 Welcome to my [Weather app](https://my-weather-app-hb.netlify.app)!
-This app is built using React and allows users to give weather report of your entered city or your devices location,
+This app is built using React and allows users to give weather report of your entered city or your devices location.

 ## Getting Started
 To run this app locally, follow these steps: